Paul Hudson (footballer)

 Paul Hudson (born 20 July 1970) is a former Australian rules footballer who played for Hawthorn, the Western Bulldogs and Richmond in the Australian Football League (AFL).
 He currently serves as a development coach with St Kilda and as the senior coach of Victorian Football League club Sandringham.
+Paul Hudson is also currently the Yarra Valley Grammar head coach in the AGSV competition.

 Playing career

-In 1990, Hudson followed in his father Peter's footsteps and joined Hawthorn, for which he would play until the end of the 1996 season.
-A half forward, in his seven seasons at the club, he kicked 264 goals, averaging nearly 38 goals a year.
-In 1991, just his second year of AFL football, he finished fifth in the Brownlow Medal and kicked a couple of goals in their grand final victory.
-In the 1992 pre-season competition, he won the first ever Michael Tuck Medal for his performance in the grand final.
-He was traded to the Western Bulldogs for the 1997 season and he earned All-Australian selection in 1998.
+In 1990, Hudson followed in the footsteps of his father Peter Hudson and joined Hawthorn, where played until the end of the 1996 season.
+A half forward, he kicked 264 goals in his seven seasons at the club, averaging nearly 38 goals a year.
+In 1991, in just his second year of AFL football, he finished fifth in the Brownlow Medal and kicked two goals in Hawthorn's grand final victory.
+In the 1992 pre-season competition, he won the first-ever Michael Tuck Medal for his performance in the grand final.
+He was traded to the Western Bulldogs for the 1997 season and earned All-Australian selection in 1998.
 He was on-traded to Richmond at the end of 2001 and only managed three games before retiring in 2002.